 My name is Magda and even though my Mother's family immigrated from Hungary in 1895, I was named in honor of the 1956 Hungarian Revolution by my parents who thought it was a romantic honor to her heritage.
 I have been doing genealogical research since I was 17 years old.
 Beginning with my own families and friends, I have done records research for many years.
-I took a non-credit course with genealogist & lineage historian, Dorothy H. Dehn at a state university.
+I took a non-credit course with genealogist & lineage historian, Dorothy H. Dehn.
 She inspired me to work as a local records searcher.
 At the time, BYU offered a home study course where I learned how to do American records research.

 This website is dedicated to my dear Mom.